Education

 - Earn a minimum cumulative GPA of 2.5 at Washington State University

-See the teacher education program's website for full information about requirements, including more about prerequisite courses and the state's WEST-B exam.
+See the teacher education program's website for full information about requirements, including more about prerequisite courses and the state's basic skills requirement.

 The elementary education program yields a BA in education with a teaching certificate in elementary education.